trolologuy/trolologuy.github.io/README.md

 # About

-This portfolio was created using [vuepress](vuepress.vuejs.org/) with tweaks to the [succinct](https://github.com/Microflash/vuepress-theme-succinct) theme.
+This portfolio was created using [vuepress](https://vuepress.vuejs.org/) with tweaks to the [succinct](https://github.com/Microflash/vuepress-theme-succinct) theme.

 The build is automated through [GitHub Pages](https://docs.github.com/en/pages/quickstart), its status is ![build status](https://github.com/trolologuy/trolologuy.github.io/actions/workflows/main.yml/badge.svg).
 <!-- As per https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge -->

-Notifications regarding the build state are sent through a Telegram bot integration, [all the details can be found in this gist](https://gist.github.com/trolologuy/c290ac3edc46fe6bc2b69ccc497cd4bcq).
+Notifications regarding the build state are sent through a Telegram bot integration, [all the details can be found in this gist](https://gist.github.com/trolologuy/c290ac3edc46fe6bc2b69ccc497cd4bc).
 Uptime monitoring happens with [uptime robot](https://uptimerobot.com).

 To access the live version of the portfolio, [click here](https://trolologuy.github.io/)

-To access the roadmap, [click here](https://github.com/trolologuy/trolologuy.github.io/projects/1)

 ## Installation details

 <details>
 <summary>click here</summary>